ericwrobinson/magic-pie-copy-rjs/src/pages/portfolio/launch-ny.md

 ### **You have to see it to believe it.**

 Who doesn't love a good before-and-after photo?
-Compare and contrast the old website with the new to see how we executed the transformation here.
+Compare and contrast the old website with the new to see how we executed the transformation **[here](https://thumbsupstudio.com/work/launchny/)**.

 <br>